 citizenM believes leaders build a great place to work, where talented people want to be.
 That a healthy environment is safe, empowering and driven by purpose.
-In 2023, our global hotel & area managers joined each other in Switzerland for three days of togetherness, reflection and inspiration.
+In 2024, global hotel and area managers came together on Cape Cod, Massachusetts, USA, for three days of togetherness, reflection and inspiration.
+Here, the focus was using their leadership to create work environments of purposedriven, continuous improvement.